Low Ropes/Team Building

 Ropes Course Safety

 The ropes course requires active involvement and physical exertion – minor bumps, scrapes and bruises are a common consequence of enthusiastic, committed participation.
-Activity areas are equipped with a stocked First Aid kit and Camp Coleman staff is currently certified in American Red Cross First Aid & CPR.
+Activity areas are equipped with a stocked First Aid kit and camp staff is currently certified in American Red Cross First Aid & CPR.
 Staff is trained to implement the site-specific operating procedures and emergency response plan for each activity area.